Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: Experimental Results

-We now verify experimentally that existing maps are useful for online HDMap estimation.
-After providing a general overview of MapEX results in relation to the literature in Sec.~\ref{sec:sota}, we highlight the improvements from using existing map information over the baseline in our different scenarios (see Sec.~\ref{sec:improvement}).
-We then provide deeper understanding of the MapEX framework through careful ablations in Sec.~\ref{sec:ablation}.\\ \textbf{Setting}\quad We evaluate our MapEX framework on the nuScenes dataset \cite{nuscenes2019} as it is the standard evaluation dataset for online HDMap estimation.
+\textit{{Setting}} We evaluate our MapEX framework on the \textbf{nuScenes dataset} \cite{nuscenes2019} as it is the standard evaluation dataset for online HDMap estimation.
 We base ourselves on the MapTRv2 framework and official codebase.
-Following usual practices, we report the Average Precision for each of the three map element types (divider, boundary, crossing) at different retrieval thresholds (Chamfer distance of 0.5m, 1.0m and 1.5m) along with overall mean Average Precision over the three classes.
+Following usual practices, we report the \textbf{Average Precision} for each of the three map element types (divider, boundary, crossing) at different retrieval thresholds (Chamfer distance of 0.5m, 1.0m and 1.5m) along with overall \textbf{mean Average Precision} over the three classes.
+As these averaged metrics can be difficult to interpret, we provide more granular results in Appendix \cref{app:detailed}.
 To be comparable to results in the literature \cite{liu2022vectormapnet,Ding_2023_ICCV, liao2023maptrv2}, we show results on the nuScenes val set but conduct no hyper-parameter tuning on the val set to avoid overfitting to it.
 We directly get training parameters from MapTRv2 without tuning (using standard learning rate scaling heuristics \cite{granziol2022learning} to adapt to our 2 GPU infrastructure).
 Our code, along with the standalone MapModEX package will be made available upon publication.
-A complete description of the setting is provided in Appendix \ref{app:setting}.
+A complete description of the setting is provided in Appendix \cref{app:setting}.

-For each experiment, we conduct 3 experimental runs using three fixed random seeds.
+For each experiment, we conduct \textbf{3 experimental runs} using three fixed random seeds.
 Importantly, for a given seed and map scenario combination, the existing map data provided during validation is fixed to facilitate comparisons.
 We report results as $mean\pm std$, up to a decimal point even if standard deviation exceeds that precision, in order to keep notations uniform.